-I usually have several pots in various stages of completion at any given time.
-Depending on the design there are still many processes to to be completed before the first (bisque) firing of the pots.
-Pots such as bowls or vases require drying to a leather hard stage before they can then be turned upside down to trim surplus clay from them.
-Other pots may have sections removed with the aid of a sharp scalpel to create cut-out or pierced designs.
-The cutting is done when the pots are at the leather hard stage.
-After designs have been cut, the raw edges have to be thoroughly washed to remove any sharp edges.
+Pots such as bowls or vases are turned upside down to trim surplus clay from them once they reach a leather hard stage Other pots may have sections removed with the aid of a sharp scalpel to create cut-out or pierced designs, this is also done at the leather hard stage and any cut areas have to be thoroughly sponged to remove any sharp edges.

 A younger me!